levyzdev/dokidoki.rpa/README.md

-# A simple .RPA extractor and .RPYC decompiler for Doki Doki Literature Club and Ren'Py-based games.
+# A simple .RPA extractor and .RPYC decompiler for Doki Doki Literature Club

 ---